-The Default Fund is sized according to EMIR requirements and recalculated monthly based on the previous six months data.
+The Default Fund (PDF) is sized according to EMIR requirements and recalculated monthly based on the previous six months data.
 Member contributions are based on relative initial margins subject to a minimum contribution.
-Members Default Fund contribution is covered in cash (USD) and invested by LME Clear in line with the Regulatory Standards on Liquidity and Investment Risk.
+Members Default Fund contribution is covered in cash (USD) and invested by LME Clear in line with the Regulatory Standards on Liquidity and Investment Risk (PDF).

 The LME Clear Board delegates overall responsibility to the LME Clear Default Management Committee for the default management process and all related strategic decision making involved in the risk reduction/neutralisation strategy and the subsequent auction employed by LME Clear.
-A high level Default Management presentation can be found here.
+Read our high level Default Management Presentation (PDF) for more information

-LME Clear has procedures in place, both internally and with all Members regarding the processes to manage a default.
-A detailed description is available in Default Management Process.
+LME Clear has procedures in place, both internally and with all members regarding the processes to manage a default.
+A detailed description is available in Default Management Process (PDF).

 The stringent membership admission requirements to LME Clear are the first line of defence, guaranteeing that all clearing members meet basic conditions and have the necessary resources and knowledge.
 A clearing member must successfully complete simulated default tests to demonstrate they have the appropriate expertise and operational processes in place prior to beginning clearing operations.
 Once live, all clearing members are required to participate in fire drills regularly to confirm their operational readiness to manage a member default.

 In broad terms LME Clear will look to neutralise risk by hedging the overall House position of a defaulting member against the most liquid market dates and roll forward any prompt physical delivery positions to manage its risk.
 LME Clear will then seek to auction the defaulting member’s remaining house portfolio to other participants as its preferred method of disposal; however it will also be able to execute the close out of all remaining open house positions if required.